How to Install Chkrootkit on Fedora Linux

 sudo rm -rf /usr/local/share/chkrootkit

-Additionally, to disable the automated scan cron job, edit the root crontab and remove the Chkrootkit line:
+Remove the cron job by editing the root crontab and deleting the chkrootkit line:

 sudo crontab -e

-Finally, delete the line containing /usr/local/bin/chkrootkit_scan.sh, then optionally remove the script and log:
+Delete the line containing /usr/local/bin/chkrootkit_scan.sh, then remove the script and log file:

 sudo rm /usr/local/bin/chkrootkit_scan.sh